FACES OF THE STORM

 Producers: Terri Brewer, Victoria Sheehan

 This project is the most profound of my career for many reasons.
 That tornado destroyed my apartment and I lost everything I owned and loved, including a pet- but other people lost so much more.
-This project showed me what I wanted to do for a living, but beyond that it was a painful, devastating process that ultimately proved to be therapeutic.
+This project showed me what I wanted to do for a living.
+It showed me the power of storytelling.
+It was a painful, devastating process that ultimately proved to be therapeutic.
 Telling the hardest story to tell, and feeling the personal responsibility to do it right.
 Each day of work I re-lived one of the most tragic hours for the city I called home.
 It was my job to comb through video, listen to every interview from the field, and then conduct in-studio interviews with those we chose to feature.
-Through their words I quietly rebuilt myself as the city around me cleaned up and rebuilt itself.
+Through their words I quietly rebuilt myself as the city around me cleaned up and rebuilt itself as well.
 I look back on this project with fond memories.
-It's content was dark, but it's ultimate message was about the light people are to each other, beacons of hope in the darkest times, Faces of the Storm who will always be remembered.
+This work's ultimate message was about the power of people to be beacons of hope in the darkest times.
+To those Faces of the Storm who will always be remembered- thank you.

 You can watch the documentary, which was nominated for a regional Emmy, in its entirety here: https://vimeo.com/36979540